Major

 221 Workshop in Writing

 This course develops writing and analytical thinking skills through the careful examination of the rhetorical practices of a topic chosen by the professor.
-Class offerings have included topics such as writing and: wellness, natural history, digital environments, the self, identity and queer studies, popular culture, memoir, creative nonfiction, biography, graphic novel, and other subgenres of fiction, poetry, or film and media studies.
-Seminars, workshops, group tutorials.
+Class offerings have included topics such as natural history, digital environments, the self, identity and queer studies, popular culture, visual poetry, biography, and other subgenres of fiction, poetry, or film and media studies.

 Attributes: Appropriate for First-Year, Writing in the Discipline